munificent/craftinginterpreters/book/statements-and-state.md

 Lox has distinct syntax for declaring a new variable and assigning to an existing one.
 Some languages collapse those to only assignment syntax.
-Assigning to a non-existent variable automatically brings it into existence.
+Assigning to a non-existent variable automatically brings it into being.
 This is called **implicit variable declaration** and exists in Python, Ruby, and CoffeeScript, among others.
 JavaScript has an explicit syntax to declare variables, but can also create new variables on assignment.
 Visual BASIC has [an option to enable or disable implicit variables][vb].

 [vb]: https://msdn.microsoft.com/en-us/library/xe53dz5w(v=vs.100).aspx

-When the same syntax can assign or create a variable, each language has to decide what happens when the context isn't clear about which behavior the user intends.
+When the same syntax can assign or create a variable, each language must decide what happens when it isn't clear about which behavior the user intends.
 In particular, each language must choose how implicit declaration interacts with shadowing, and which scope an implicitly declared variable goes into.

 *   In Python, assignment always creates a variable in the current function's scope, even if there is a variable with the same name declared outside of